What Is Genioplasty?

 Genioplasty is performed under general anaesthesia.
 The incision is made inside the mouth, so there is no visible scarring after the operation.
 Cuts are then made in the chin bone below the teeth so it can be realigned according to your needs.

 Once the wedge of bone that has been cut is repositioned, it is reattached with the help of plates and screws.
-Bone will grow back over time to secure the repositioned wedge.
+Bone will grow back over time to secure the repositioned wedge naturally.

 The incision is then stitched closed, and compression tape is placed on the outside of the mouth and chin to protect the area during early healing.